 Stick around through the credits of “The Take.”
 Yeah, that’s Idris Elba, the film’s star, crooning the title tune — “The Road Less Traveled.”

 “We’re running the city down,” he growls.
-And before one runs his movie down, a pause, please, for just how retro and cool that is.
+And before one runs his movie down, a pause, please, for just how retro and cool that lyrical phrase is.

-It nicely complements a movie that can boast of a couple of cool scenes in this Parisian thriller about terrorism, riots and the Paris underworld of pickpockets, immigrants and rogue CIA agents.
+It nicely complements a movie that can boast of a couple of cool scenes — a Parisian thriller about terrorism, riots and the Paris underworld of pickpockets, immigrants and rogue CIA agents.

 Two fun scenes are about picking pockets.
 In the opener, the old mis-direction play — a hustler (Richard Madden) hires a beautiful woman to walk naked through a crowd of Paris tourists, who turn their attention and cell phones on her and not on the guy pulling their watches, wallets and passports.